 You write most of your material.
 Did you write Children of Romania?
 These are concepts far removed from Whakatane.

-I remember quite vividly when my baby was two weeks old.
-This thing on Campbell Live pops up, and there were these horrific images of children chained to these beds.
+I remember quite vividly when my baby was two weeks old — and this thing pops up on Campbell Live.
+There were these horrific images of children chained to these beds.
 And rows and rows of babies just sitting in a room, and babies rocking themselves.
 And I was thinking: “I wonder how old this is?
 This must be from the 1960s or something.”
 But this wasn’t old footage.
 It was happening now.
 And I just couldn’t fathom it.

 There’s certain things that you can’t unsee or forget.
 And I couldn’t get past it until I’d written or sung about it.
 I’m still not past it now.
 I was losing sleep and just always thinking about it.
 And then I started writing those lyrics in my head, and I had the guitar and those chords just came.
 And that’s how that song came about.